Freelancers

 Step 4.
 Send the link to your client via email or your project management tool.
 The hosted checkout is professional and self-explanatory — your client will figure it out without a tutorial.

 Step 5.
 Client pays.
-Most US/EU clients pay with a card via the hosted checkout.
-Tech-comfortable clients may pay in USDC or BTC directly.
-Either way, the result is the same: RLUSD lands in your wallet seconds after the payment confirms.
+Today, your client pays in crypto (USDC, BTC, ETH, or any of the supported assets) via the hosted checkout.
+Card and Apple Pay options are coming soon.
+Either way, the result on your side is the same: RLUSD lands in your wallet seconds after the payment confirms.

 Step 6.
 Off-ramp to INR.
 Open your CoinDCX or WazirX account.
 Send RLUSD from your XRPL wallet to your exchange RLUSD deposit address.
 Sell RLUSD to INR.
 Withdraw INR to your HDFC, ICICI, Axis, or any local bank.
 Total time: an hour or two on the off-ramp side.